model-checking/kani/README.md

 Kani verifies:
  * Memory Safety -- even in unsafe Rust code
- * User specified assertions
+ * User-specified assertions
  * Absence of panics
- * Checks for some classes of undefined behavior
+ * Absence of some classes of undefined behavior

 ## Installation